 Landmark Group is one of the largest retail and e-commerce businesses across the Middle East, Africa, and India.
 During White Wednesday 2019, Landmark Group used segmented campaigns based on real-time event triggers, amplified push notifications, seamless customer journeys, and personalized messages to encourage maximum usage of discounts and offers, and improve app purchases and conversions.

-The leading Indian retail fashion brand, Lifestyle has planned festive, promotional, and special offer campaigns for year-end 2020 with ‘Buy 1 Get 1’ and category-wise sales across Women’s wear, Men’s wear, Kids, Beauty, and more.
-They aim to communicate these sales using messaging around special coupons, Buy 1 Get 1 offer or a flat 40-50% off via push notifications differing according to specific categories.
+The leading Indian retail fashion brand, Lifestyle has planned festive, promotional, and special offer campaigns for year-end 2020 with ‘Buy 1 Get 1’ and category-wise sales across Women’s wear, Men’s wear, Kids’, Beauty, and more.
+They aim to communicate these sales using messaging around special coupons, a Buy 1 Get 1 offer, or a flat 40-50% off via push notifications differing according to specific categories.

 The Indonesian e-commerce platform ran campaigns promoting products during the 10/10 sale in 2020, by targeting users based on their historical touchpoints with them.
 The brand reached out to users through push notifications, in-app messages, and emails.

 Past purchase behavior-based targeting and running in-app voucher campaigns.
 Blibli also used in-app campaigns for their sale to drive engagement and to give users vouchers which they could then use to complete purchases.

 Blibli leveraged their payment partnerships during the sale to offer discounts to their users and also promoted flash sales via their email campaigns.